Skip to main content

 (2) If an individual is unable to demonstrate the ability to direct his or her care and to assume the responsibilities associated with the participant direction authorities in paragraph (D) of this rule, the individual may choose an authorized representative to act on his or her behalf.

-(3) If no authorized representative is available, the case manager shall assist the individual with obtaining services through ODA-certified long-term care agency providers.
+(3) If no authorized representative is available, the case manager will assist the individual with obtaining services through ODA-certified long-term care agency providers.

-(F) If an individual who is seeking to -direct his or her services chooses an authorized representative to act on his or her behalf in accordance with paragraph (E)(2) of this rule, the authorized representative shall not simultaneously serve as the individual's authorized representative and the individual's provider.
+(F) If an individual who is seeking to direct his or her services chooses an authorized representative to act on his or her behalf in accordance with paragraph (E)(2) of this rule, the authorized representative will not serve as the individual's provider.

 Supplemental Information